OpenAdaptAI/OpenAdapt/README.md

 Please submit any issues to https://github.com/MLDSAI/puterbot/issues with the following information:

-- Problem description (include any relevant console output and/or screenshots)
+- Problem description (please include any relevant console output and/or screenshots)
-- Steps to reproduce (required in order for others to help you)
+- Steps to reproduce (please help others to help you!)